ishankhare07/RESTful-server/README.md

     * the request received by server is printed in the terminal

 ##FAQ's :
->Create an issue and ask a question, doubt or point and error
+>Create an issue and ask a question, doubt or point an error